Kokolipa/Tableau_CitiBIke/README.md

 # 8. end_station_id
 # 9. start_lat
 # 10. start_lng
-# 11. end_lat   ---> The lat and lng of the end point for a given ride.
+# 11. end_lat   ---> The lat and lng of the endpoint for a given ride.
 # 12. end_lng
 # 13. member_casual  --> Segmentation column - identifying members and casual users
-# 14. distance   ---> Defining a function to return the distance betwee two geolocation points given a sphere - Haversine formula
+# 14. distance   ---> Defining a function to return the distance between two geolocation points given a sphere - Haversine formula
 ```

 ### Assumption & Note:
 **Assumption:**
-* **Citibike's July data include multiple geo location per station.** The assumption here is that each station has a "static" geo location as well as "dynamic" geolocations for each bicycle docked in the station (each bicycle has a "tablet" that is docked to the stering wheel).
+* **Citibike's July data include multiple geolocation per station.** The assumption here is that each station has a "static" geolocation as well as "dynamic" geolocations for each bicycle docked in the station (each bicycle has a "tablet" that is docked to the steering wheel).
 **Note:**
 * What is the distance metric?
-The dataset does not include mutiple geolocations to indicate the root of a given ride.
-Haversine's formula allow us to calculate the distance between two stations, this data is being presented in the dashboard to calculate the average distance for members and casual users.
+The dataset does not include multiple geolocations to indicate the root of a given ride.
+Haversine's formula allows us to calculate the distance between two stations.
+This data is presented in the dashboard to calculate the average distance for members and casual users.

 ##### Members Dashboard
 ![members_dashboard](https://github.com/Kokolipa/Tableau_CitiBIke/blob/city_main/Dashboard_Images/Members_Dashboard.png)